garimasikka/HackAI/README.md

-HACKAI - FETCH.AI

 # Personal Shopping Assistant

-Personal Shopping Assistant is a tool built using the Fetch.ai's uAgent library.
-It provides real-time tracking and alert functionality for different currency exchange rates.
-Users can set their base currency, select one or more foreign currencies to monitor, and set thresholds for alerts.
+The Personal Shopping Assistant is a powerful tool leveraging Fetch.ai's uAgent library, designed to enhance your shopping experience.
+This innovative application utilizes three deep learning models and offers a subscription service, automating the purchase of selected products at regular intervals.
+Additionally, it provides personalized product recommendations and classifies reviews as positive or negative, ensuring a seamless and informed shopping journey.

 Link to uAgent Library:
 - [uAgents Github Repository](https://github.com/fetchai/uAgents)